June 29

 Democratic Party National Convention — John F. Kennedy Acceptance Speech

-On July 15th, 1960 then Senator John F. Kennedy hosted his Democratic nomination acceptance speech at the Los Angeles Memorial Coliseum.
-His chosen running mate was Texas senator Lyndon Johnson.
-The event was called the Democratic National Convention, and the speech later became known as “The New Frontier”
+On July 15, 1960, Senator John F. Kennedy accepted his party's nomination for president at the Democratic National Convention at the Los Angeles Memorial Coliseum.
+His chosen running mate was Texas Senator Lyndon Johnson, and his memorable speech became known as “The New Frontier.”

 October 1